Different Types of Roller Skating & Skates Compared

 Do I have to wear rollerblades if I want to skate outdoors?

 No. There are several sites out there that say you can’t (or shouldn’t) roller skate outdoors with quad skates.
 This is not true.
+Roller blades vs skate that are quads can all really be used outdoors with the right wheels.

 You want a softer wheel when you skate outdoors, regardless of whether you are using rollerblades, inline skates or quad roller skates.
 Most inline skates and rollerblades just automatically come with softer wheels because the manufacturers assume you are going to use them outdoors.